 - Don’t forget to bring gear for your dog too.
 Bring their bed, food, bowls, toys, and leashes.

-- In hot weather, pack extra water for your dog and have a shady place to keep cool.
-For cold weather, keep your dog warm while camping with items like extra blankets and take advantage of the extra body heat in the tent at night.
+- Pack extra water for your dog and have a shady place to keep cool in hot weather.
+For cold weather, keep your dog warm while camping with items like extra blankets, and take advantage of the extra body heat in the tent at night.

 Frequently Asked Questions

 Are you new to camping?
-Ask us any questions you have on tent camping for beginners in the comments section!
+Ask us any questions you have on family camping for beginners in the comments section!

-Click below to save the beginner’s guide to camping on Pinterest!
+Click below to save these camping basics for beginners on Pinterest!